 Exposure therapy for anxiety is a form of cognitive-behavioral therapy (CBT) that is commonly used to treat anxiety disorders such as phobias, panic disorder, social anxiety, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).
 The core principle behind this approach is that individuals can gradually and systematically reduce their anxiety over time by progressively and systematically facing feared situations, thoughts, or sensations.
 This post covers two common approaches: exposure therapy for OCD and exposure therapy for social anxiety disorder.

-Of course, if you have specific questions about how exposure therapy for anxiety might help you or a loved one, please get in touch with me anytime or schedule a consultation.
+Of course, if you have specific questions about how exposure therapy for anxiety might help you or a loved one, or if you are looking for therapy for more severe anxiety, please get in touch with me anytime or schedule a consultation.

 Exposure Therapy for Anxiety Overview